richayadav2325-create/apnaCollegeDemo/README.md

 # apnaCollegeDemo
-This is My first Git Repostory
+This is My first Git Repository